CrowdsourcingKC/crowdsourcingshortcut/CONTRIBUTING.md

 ## Contributing

-View the book here: https://crowdsourcingkc.github.io/crowdsourcingshortcut/
+Note: this is where the book lives online: https://crowdsourcingkc.github.io/crowdsourcingshortcut/

 If you want to contribute:
 - [Open issues can be found here](https://github.com/CrowdsourcingKC/crowdsourcingshortcut/issues) or suggest your own!